-We are Morgan Samuels; a collaborative, productive, culturally-strong mid-sized executive search firm.
+We are Morgan Samuels: a collaborative, productive, culturally-strong mid-sized executive search firm.
 Our journey to a fully-remote workforce has come together over the last decade with great success – increased productivity and efficiency.
 In the past few weeks many of our clients and candidates have asked for support as they implement a remote work structure/environment while striving to stay productive and engaged with their teams in the midst of the global COVID-19 pandemic.
-We hope that this guide we have created proves to be a helpful resource and guide as you navigate these unchartered waters.
+We hope that this guide to working from home proves to be a helpful resource and guide as you navigate these uncharted waters.
 Please know we are a resource and welcome your questions and comments.

 Our hope is that by giving you some insight into what we’ve learned over the years, we can spare you from some of the growing pains and help to position you for success in these challenging times.

 Facilitating a culture of transparency and over-communication is a critical component of a successful working environment.
 Working remote allows employees substantial flexibility and freedom – assuming they get their work done.
 One trade-off for this flexibility is privacy.
 It’s much harder for a remote employee to expect to keep to themselves and share few personal details, while at the same time, expect the level of flexibility that working from home might provide.
 For us at Morgan Samuels, this isn’t seen as a trade-off, but an added benefit to our culture, allowing us to feel that much more connected to one another.